andrewsardone/andrewsardone.github.com/about.md

 title: About
 ---

 My name is Andrew.
-I'm a technology professional focused mainly on software development.
-I've historically been a poor writer, so I plan on using this medium to hone the skill, showcasing my work and interests.

-I can't, however, promise to regularly put new content on here.
-For the time being, this might just be a glorified landing page.
+I'm a technology professional working at [Nutshell](http://www.nutshell.com), a startup developing some awesome new business software.

 ![me](/images/me.png "Andrew Sardone")